emmahlowe/elixir-kafka-playground/README.md

 **Welcome to my BE HW project.
 This is my README.**

 **How to get everything running**
-  Note: Sorry it's kinda a lot, I didn't set up a way to auto seed the db and didn't look into spinning up my elixir producer/consumer with docker-compose

 1. cd into order_producer and run "docker-compose up"
 2. Open up pgAdmin on [port](http://127.0.0.1:9090/)
 3. Log in using the credentials in docker-compose.yml